iRNA-COSI/APAeval/summary_workflows/identification/specification/I_benchmark_specification.md

 3. Area under the curve (AUC) of Precision-Recall curve calculated from Precision and Sensitivity (Recall) values for a range of distance thresholds
 4. Poly(A) sites matched to multiple ground truth sites as proportion of all identified sites
 5. Percentage of genes with correctly identified number of PAS
-6. Poly(A) sites assigned to 3'-UTRs as proportion of all identified sites
-7. Poly(A) sites assigned to different genomic features (3'-UTRs, 5'-UTRs, introns, CDS, terminal exons, intergenic regions) as proportion of all identified sites (optional)
+6. Poly(A) sites assigned to different genomic features (3'-UTRs, 5'-UTRs, introns, CDS, terminal exons, intergenic regions) as proportion of all identified sites (optional)

 TP - true positives - PAS identified by the tool and present in the orthogonal dataset
 FP - false positives - PAS identified by the tool and not present in the orthogonal dataset